You've been researching your options for straightening your teeth and you want to know which is better: Candid or Invisalign?

-They both have their benefits and they both have their disadvantages, and there's really no one-size-fits-all answer for braces.
-But, don't panic!
-We are here to help you make the best decision for you personally.
+If you're feeling stuck in deciding, don't panic!
+We are here to help you make the best decision for your smile.
 In this article we'll go over the following:

-- Who can be treated by each method
+- Who can be treated by which method

 So, take a deep breath because you're about to take the next step on your journey to a beautiful smile (we think your smile is already beautiful, but we understand that you want straighter teeth!)

 If you’re pushed for time, here’s our honest take.

 When all is said and done, these are actually both good brands.
 But, the affordability and convenience of Candid make it much more accessible to a much broader range of people.
 And we are all about making oral health care accessible to all!
 We also appreciate that they work exclusively with orthodontists to make sure you're getting the absolute best care.

 Candid is only suitable for mild and moderate straightening, but you can easily check whether it's suitable for you with a quick Smile Assessment.
 If it turns out you’re not eligible, you may still be able to use Invisalign.